rondymesquita/rondymesquita-blog-hugo/rondymesquita.github.io/content/post/how-to-create-a-ci-environment-using-docker.md

 ## Docker and Microservices

 Here, we are going to use most of benefits that Docker brings us, reducing all the configuration time and focusing on what matters: Have a CI server up and ready to run build steps.
-Furthermore, Docker brings to possibility to reuse the configuration and makes easier to port the whole setup to a new environment.
+Furthermore, Docker brings the possibility to reuse the configuration and makes easier to port the whole setup to a new environment.
 No further ado, let's get started!

 ## Tools